CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

 1. You created all the parts for this app to work!
-Let's use these parts to make the app work.
+Let's use these parts to make the app fun.

 2. The screen that App Inventor always opens first is **Screen1**, but the player expects to see the home screen.
 So to open the home screen when the app starts you can use these blocks:

    ![](/assets/screen1initialize.png)

+   * Note: This might be named something different if you chose another name for your home screen.

 3. To control the app, all this screen needs to do is check what screen just closed.
 So, Drag the `when [Screen1].OtherScreenClosed` block from **Screen1** onto the **Viewer**.

 4. When a minigame closes it results in a value.
 You can get this value inside the `when [Screen].OtherScreenClosed` block.
-To keep track of the player's score, you can use the `initialize local [name] to` block.
+To keep track of the player's score, you can use the `initialize local [name] to` block (in **Variables**).
 Change "name" to "score" so it's easy to remember. drag the `[0]` block from math onto the `initialize local [score] to` block.
 Here's what it should look like:

    ![](/assets/otherscreenclose.png)